-A flow of air into the engine compartment is provided by vents located on either side of the hull.
-Exhaust vents provide a flow of air out of the engine compartment.
+A flow of air into the engine compartment is provided by two intake vents located on either side of the cockpit liner with a gasoline engine and in the center tackle station with a diesel engine.
+Two exhaust vents provide a flow of air out of the engine compartment.
 The exhaust vents have ducts that reach to the lower part of the engine compartment.
 This provides adequate air movement while operating at or near cruise speeds.